matthewjmiller/Tech-Writing-1/Instructional topic-1.md

 - **How long do you have to prepare for each batch of birds?**

--Generally you have around three weeks to prepare for each batch; however sometimes it can be shorter or longer depending on the demand.
+-Generally you have around three weeks to prepare for each batch; however, sometimes it can be shorter or longer depending on the demand.

 - **Have you had experience prepping cornish hen houses before?**